 However, if the suitcase doesn’t come with a built-in lock, don’t worry, you can always buy one.
-It’s just that built-in locks look better than once that hang from the side.
+It’s just that built-in locks look better than ones that hang from the side.

 As someone who not only travelled a lot but who used to live off my suitcase when I used to work on ships, I know my suitcases well.
 And I have never been cheap when it comes to buying a suitcase.

 The formula is simple, a good suitcase isn’t cheap.
 However, you need to look for the best value for your money.
 It also pays to look for seasonal discounts.
 You can also secure a good deal on clearance when the entire line has been discontinued.
 You don’t need to buy the latest design.
 All you need is a good quality lightweight luggage for Europe.

 If you are already investing in a suitcase (and as we’ve seen, top quality suitcases aren’t cheap), then at least make sure that manufacturer offers good warranty coverage in case your suitcase breaks or get damaged in any way.

 Best lightweight luggage for Europe 2021 comparison table